sisrfeng/coc-wiki/Using-coc-extensions.md

 If the extension using stdio to write messages, you can get the output from the log file of coc, the log file could be find by run command: `node -e 'console.log(path.join(os.tmpdir(), "coc-nvim.log"))'`.

 The default log level is info, to get the debug information, set `NVIM_COC_LOG_LEVEL` environment variable by command: `export NVIM_COC_LOG_LEVEL=debug`.

+You can also use chrome to debug extension, checkout https://github.com/neoclide/coc.nvim/wiki/Debug-coc.nvim.

 ## Implemented coc extensions